 If you are forming a business, or if you are taking on a new owner, you should carefully cross all your T’s and dot all your I’s.
 The proper legal documents can help minimize disputes later, which can save your business time and money.

 Contact BrewerLong today.
 Our Florida business lawyers have drafted or negotiated many sweat equity agreements.
 We will identify what you hope to accomplish with this agreement and then tailor it to fit your needs.
-You can contact us or, call 407-660-2964 for a introductory phone call.
+Contact us online today.